curlsli/webpack-book/docs/en/extending/01_loaders.md

 You can see that the result matches what the loader should have returned.
 You can try to pass more options to the loader or use query parameters to see what happens with different combinations.

-T> It's a good idea to validate options and rather fail hard than silently if the options aren't what you expect. [schema-utils](https://www.npmjs.com/package/schema-utils) has been designed for this purpose.
+> It's a good idea to validate options and rather fail hard than silently if the options aren't what you expect. [schema-utils](https://www.npmjs.com/package/schema-utils) has been designed for this purpose.

 ## Connecting Custom Loaders with Webpack